Exploring Decision Trees

 line of code is performing the behavior of all three of the lines of code from

-loop.
+within the recursive backtracking algorithm's for loop.
 The one line of code within the

-loop of the anagrams
+for loop of the anagrams algorithms perform the

 behavior of each one implicitly.

-solution contains 3 variables which are essential to its
+The anagrams solution contains 3 variables which are essential to its

 structure as a decision tree.
 Algorithm's which represent decision tree often